Longtime Southwest Airlines CEO will step down next year - WTMJ

 The Dallas carrier has had only five CEOs in its 50-year history.
 It was led for many years by Herb Kelleher, a colorful, chain-smoking lawyer who helped create the airline against fierce opposition from existing carriers.
 Kelleher stepped down in March 2001, but his successor, Jim Parker, had a tense relationship with labor groups at the heavily unionized airline, and was replaced by Kelly in 2004.

-Kelly extended the airline’s string of profitable years to 47, until it ended last year as the pandemic devastated air travel.
-Kelly frequently mentions that Southwest has never laid off an employee.
+Kelly extended the airline’s string of profitable years to 47, until it lost $3.1 billion last year amid the pandemic.
+Under Kelly, Southwest added destinations including international ones, and it bucked industry trends by refusing to assign seats or charge fees for checking a bag or changing a ticket.
+Kelly frequently mentions that Southwest has never laid off employees.

-The lowest point of his tenure, Kelly said in an interview Wednesday, was an engine blow-up that killed a woman on a 2018 flight – the first Southwest passenger to be killed by an accident during flight.
-“Any time you have a loss of life, that is definitely a low point.”
+The lowest point of his tenure, Kelly said in an interview Wednesday, was an engine blow-up that killed a woman on a 2018 flight — the first Southwest passenger to be killed by an accident during flight.
+“Any time you have a loss of life, that is definitely a low point,” he said.

-“We’re encouraged by the recovery,” Kelly said in an interview.
+“We’re encouraged by the recovery,” Kelly said.
 “If demand improves continually at the same kind of pace that it has, I think we’ll be in really good shape next year.”

-Shares of Southwest Airlines Co. fell less than 1% Wednesday afternoon, with little change in other major U.S. airlines.
+Shares of Southwest Airlines Co. fell 1% Wednesday, with little change in other major U.S. airlines.

 David Koenig can be reached at www.twitter.com/airlinewriter